-If the Plan pays Benefits to or for a Participant, that Participant, or any other person or organization that was paid, must make a refund to the Plan if:
+If the Plan pays Benefits to or on behalf of a Participant, that Participant, or any other person or organization that was paid, must make a refund to the Plan if:

-- the Plan's obligation to pay Benefits was contingent on the expenses incurred being legally owed and paid by the Participant, but all or some of the expenses were not paid by the Participant or were not legally required to be paid by the Participant; - all or some of the payment the Plan made exceeded the Benefits under the Plan; or - all or some of the payment was made in error.
+the Plan's obligation to pay Benefits was contingent on the expenses incurred being legally owed and paid by the Participant, but all or some of the expenses were not paid by the Participant or were not legally required to be paid by the Participant;

+- all or part of the Plan's payment exceeded the allowed Benefits under the Plan; or - all or part of the Plan's payment was made in error.

-The amount that must be refunded equals the amount the Plan paid in excess of the amount that the Plan should have paid under the Plan.
-If the refund is due from another person or organization, the Participant agrees to help the Plan get the refund if requested.
+The amount that must be refunded to the Plan equals the amount the Plan paid in excess of the amount that the Plan should have paid under the Plan.
+If the refund is due from another person or organization, the Participant agrees to assist the Plan in obtaining the refund if requested.

-If the Participant, or any other person or organization that was paid, does not promptly refund the full amount, ERS may reduce the amount of any future Benefits for the Participant that are payable under the Plan.
-The reductions will equal the amount of the required refund.
+If the Participant, or any other paid person or organization, does not promptly refund the full amount, ERS may reduce the amount of any future Benefits for the Participant that are payable under the Plan.
+The reductions will equal the required refund amount.

 Alternatively, ERS may impose one or more sanctions against the involved Participant(s) under Section 1551.351, Texas Insurance Code.

-SECTION 12 - SUBROGATION AND REIMBURSEMENT
+SECTION 12- SUBROGATION AND REIMBURSEMENT